AuScope/AuScope-Portal-API/README.md

 3) In 'pom.xml', there are two profiles 'prod' and 'test'.
 These are for production and test builds, and control the set of map layers available to Auscope Portal
 4) Configuration files are in https://github.com/AuScope/AuScope-Portal-API/tree/master/src/main/resources
 5) Vocabularies, known layers, registries etc. are defined in https://github.com/AuScope/AuScope-Portal-API/tree/master/src/main/java/org/auscope/portal/server/config
+6) On Windows, if you get 'CreateProcess error=206, The filename or extension is too long' when you run with 'spring-boot:run' then try turning off forking by adding '-Dspring-boot.run.fork=true' to the command line